 BIRTHDAY WITH VICTORIA

-The year was 2005.
-Celebrating a milestone birthday, Sixty years old.
+The year was 2005,celebrating a milestone birthday, sixty years old.

-Joe asked, “How do you want to spend your day.”
+Joe asked, “How do you want to spend your day?”
 Without hesitation I answered, “The Zoo.”

 The Pittsburgh Zoo was established in 1898.
 It isn’t very big compared to some zoos, but it is quaint and always improving.
 I remember when they added a state-of-the-art aquarium in1967 with sharks and manta rays.

 We enjoyed taking our children and later our grandchildren to the zoo on many occasions when they came to visit.
-On this day the Zoo was offering pictures with Victoria, a very large female elephant for a fee of five dollars.
+On this day the zoo was offering pictures with Victoria, a very large female elephant for a fee of five dollars.
 I jumped at the chance.

 Victoria was beautiful but extremely intimidating.
-Being that close to this behemoth animal I noticed the coarse long hair on her leathery skin along with long lush eyelashes.
-She lowered her eyes to look into mine and we made contact.
-I was somewhat afraid to touch her, which I later regretted not taking that rare opportunity.
+Being that close to this behemoth animal, I noticed the coarse, long hair on her leathery skin along with long, lush eyelashes.
+She lowered her eyes to look into mine, and we made contact.
+I was somewhat afraid to touch her.
+I later regretted not taking that rare opportunity.

 Joe wanted to feel her leathery skin, so he put his hand on her side, and she leaned into him.
 He said he could sense her size and strength with that slight movement.

 You observe animals in zoos usually at a good distance.
 This close encounter was beyond special.
 I only wish I had touched her and made that connection a little deeper, but I still am in awe at the memory of standing so close to this beautiful creature.